It was the best ever SHOW!

-On behalf of the organising committee I would like to welcome all the exhibitors, traders, sponsors, stewards and visitors who together, combine to make this one of the best and most successful, traditional one day agricultural shows in the country.
+On behalf of the organising committee I would like to thank all the exhibitors, traders, sponsors, stewards and visitors who together, combined to make this one of the best and most successful, traditional one day agricultural shows in the country.
 We are extremely fortunate to have so many wonderful people who give their time to help organise and run the Show.
-There is a dedicated gang who are on hand all the year round to maintain and improve the ground and what a wonderful job they have done to restore the fields.
+There is a dedicated ‘gang’ who are on hand all the year round to maintain and improve the ground and what a wonderful job they have done to restore the fields.

 There is a much larger team who turn out in the weeks preceding and immediately after the Show, to set up all the rings and animal penning, mark out the 500 plus trade stand sites, put up all the signs, set out the tables and display boards and all the one hundred and one jobs that need to be done to make the show tick.
 Then with many others they steward on show day, there are about 250 needed to ensure the classes, traffic and displays all run smoothly and afterwards there are three days of intensive clearing up, packing away and the final litter pick all done by willing volunteers.